-The Group CRO, who is independent of the business line, supports the Group Board, its Risk Committee and the Company board, in articulating acceptable risk taking and ensuring the effective operation of our risk and capital framework.
+The Group CRO and the Company's CRO, who are independent of the business line, support the Group Board, its Risk Committee and the Company board, in articulating acceptable risk taking and ensuring the effective operation of our risk and capital framework.
 This includes ongoing assessment of the Company's capital requirements to confirm that they meet regulatory solvency requirements.

-The Group CRO also provides objective challenge and guidance on a range of risk matters to business managers, including the risks implicit in product developments, business transactions and new asset classes, and strategies for managing risks in line with the Company's overall risk appetite.
+The Group CRO and the Company's CRO also provide objective challenge and guidance on a range of risk matters to business managers, including the risks implicit in product developments, business transactions and new asset classes, and strategies for managing risks in line with the Company's overall risk appetite.